 We are a smaller reporting company as defined by Rule 12b-2 of the Exchange Act and are not required to provide the information required under this item.

-ITEM 8.
+Table of Contents ITEM 8.
 FINANCIAL STATEMENTS AND SUPPLEMENTARY DATA

 Index to financial statements